mixemer/whack-a-mole/README.md

 // Dec 5, 2021 Qi Da Che(AnbuCap) made some changed to the look of the game.
 Added sound effect and music to the game.
 Make the cursor turn to a hammer when the play button is pressed.

 // Dec 5, 2021 Abdullah adding some test cases for the game and working on svn repo.

+// Dec 5, 2021 Lu Yang Wu improved and moved the tick() function from peep() to call from startGame().
+Issues that countdown was not able to stop(if moved) and game speed follows peep() function are now fixed.
+Please change the number in peep()-> const time= randomTime(from min milli-sec, to max milli-sec) to test the game if needed.
+I changed to (100,1000) now instead of (1000,1000) originally.